duyfken/alternative-frontends/README.md

 - **Tower** 💰

    - Tower offers seamless integration with industry-leading services like GitHub, Atlassian Bitbucket, GitLab, Microsoft Visual Studio, or Perforce - both online and behind the firewall.
-And since Tower uses pure Git under the hood, it works with any other code hosting service, too.
+And since Tower uses pure Git under the hood, it works with any other code hosting service too.
    - [Official Website](https://www.git-tower.com/) | Repo (N/A)
    - [ ] Closed Source
    - [x] [Download](https://www.git-tower.com/)